-Cosmetic radio surgery is a modern technique used to remove skin lesions such as moles, warts and any unwanted lumps and bumps quickly, easily and painlessly.
-It is also a no scar technique to repair torn earlobes or for refashioning droopy, long earlobes.
+Cosmetic Radio Surgery is a modern technique used to remove skin lesions such as moles, warts and any unwanted lumps and bumps quickly – both easily and painlessly.
+It is also a minimum scar technique to repair torn earlobes or for re-fashioning droopy, long earlobes.

-Excellent permanent results, as there are no cuts or stitches there is minimal scarring.
-As only the lesion itself is removed there is very little damage to the surrounding tissue allowing rapid healing and again minimizing the risk of scarring.
+Excellent permanent results, as there are no cuts or stitches.
+As only the lesion itself is removed there is very little damage to the surrounding tissue allowing rapid healing and minimising the risk of scarring.